Capable-Drummer462/India-EV-Car-Market-Analysis/README.md

+(Kindly read this readme file for the analysis, hypothesis and conclusion)

 India EV Market Analysis (2019–2025)

 A comprehensive data analysis project exploring the growth of India's electric vehicle passenger car market — covering brand competition, model performance, price-range positioning,state-wise adoption, and the impact of government policy.